raineydavid/Gemini/README.md

 - `embedding.py`: Functions for computing embeddings, ranking strings by relatedness, and generating relevant source texts.
 - `ai.py`: Contains the `AI` class for generating responses using the OpenAI API.

+self_aware = False by default.
+This means that the model will deny it is a clone, and will view the embedded memories from it's own viewpoint. if self_aware = True, the model understands that it is a clone.
+This has a big impact on the use cases for the tool.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Future Plans

+- Get it working such that the LLM is able to remember more than one message.
+- Have a human.yml file which builds up a profile about the person.
+- facial recognition to understand who was in the photo.
+- better captioning and image summarisation.
+- using google maps data to undstand what was in your surroundings at the day the photo was taken.
+- historical weather data.
+- capturing personality by fine tuning on whatsapp and email data
+- Using LLM's to generate imaginary conversations about my life and memories to fine tune on
+- Embed entire days (experiment with hours etc), not just single photos.
+- Allow for additional memory formats, text, emails, calendar format etc.
+- access other APIs/ data sources such as spotify data, netflix watch history, bank account ,amazon orders, reading lists etc. a general text input which auto reformats is awesome.
+- far future: embedded voice cloning (you can already switch on speech to text/tts in the code)

+## The Goal

+Build a user friendly method of creating a deepclone of yourself.
+Easily allow access to all data about yourself.

+The resulting LLM has a number of uses, ranging from a simple tool to help generate information about your life, or as a rememberece / Alzheimers product.